Smartproxy

 If you wanna scrape Google search results for a specific query, you can create a Google result scraper that you only have to feed the Google Search query of choice, and the scraper will do the rest for you.

 But you should know one important thing – websites don’t like scrapers visits.
 When the anti-bot system detects that your IP address is tied to the scraper, you might be awarded an IP ban.
 That’s where proxies come in handy.
 They rotate your IP address and trick the websites into thinking that the robot is a genuine visitor.
-And it happens that we have a list of scraping-designed proxies with a massive pool of 50M+ residential, mobile, and datacenter IPs.
-Give our twice as fast as the SEO proxy industry average proxies a try with a 3-day money-back option!
+And it happens that we have a list of scraping-designed proxies with a massive pool of 65M+ residential, mobile, and datacenter IPs.
+Give our twice as fast as the SEO proxy industry average proxies a try with a 14-day money-back option (terms apply)the !

 Building a custom, in-house scraper definitely has its perks: for starters, you can build it however you like!
 You’re fully in control of the development process, so you can ensure the scraper has features you truly need.